-At a heart-stopping doctor’s appointment in November of 2009, Joanne D. learned she had pleural mesothelioma.
+At a doctor’s appointment in November 2009, Joanne D. learned she had pleural mesothelioma.

 “It was a heart-wrenching moment.
 I felt like I was hit in the gut.
 I was lost for words.
 All I wanted to do was scream.
-I didn’t know what to do or where to turn to for help,” Joanne said in an interview with the Pleural Mesothelioma Center.
+I didn’t know what to do or where to turn to for help,” Joanne said.

 She has come a long way since the day she was diagnosed, but her journey hasn’t been easy.

-After seeking a specialist and receiving a second opinion, Joanne trusted Dr. David Sugarbaker at Brigham & Women's Hospital with her care.
-Dr. Sugarbaker ordered a pleurectomy, a surgery to remove the lining of the lungs.
+After seeking a specialist and receiving a second opinion, Joanne trusted Dr. David Sugarbaker, who worked at Brigham & Women's Hospital at the time, with her care.
+Sugarbaker ordered a pleurectomy, a surgery to remove the lining of the lungs.